PMR2/pmr2.buildout/README.rst

 ---------------------

 This is achieved using the staging or development buildout configuration.
-You may specific a configuration file when running ``bin/buildout``.
+A specific a configuration file may be specified for ``bin/buildout``.
 For example, if this is a deployment instance, this may be issued::